The Gray Catbird is in the family of Mimidae, which includes Mockingbirds and Thrashers.

 These birds forage primarily on the ground and in low foliage but will also search in treetops.

-Catbirds search for food on the ground by tossing leaves and debris quickly, causing insects to scurry, and snatching them up before they get away.
+If searching for food on the ground they will toss leaves and debris quickly, causing insects to scurry, and snatching them up before they get away.

-The way I get them to the fruit feeder is by providing grape jelly in our Oriole feeder trays.
+The way I encourage them to my fruit feeder is by providing grape jelly in our Oriole feeder trays.
 Check it out here: Fruit Feeder.

-Gray Catbirds migrate from their summer range to winter in Mexico, Central America, and the Caribbean in late August - early September.
+In late August - early September they begin their southward migration.
+They'll spend the winter in Mexico, Central America, and the Caribbean in late August - early September.

 Small but increasing numbers remain in the North through the winter.